 Yet, over 60 years ago, when only half of American homes had TV sets, when there was no sophisticated cable access nor “24-hour news,” when there was no Internet and its social media attention addiction factories, someone the public had never heard of jumped into their consciousness faster and higher than post-transition Jenner did despite already being an Olympic Gold track and field legend and TV “reality” show star.

 Of course, Jorgensen wasn’t the first to undergo gender affirmation procedures which date, in some form, to at least those of Karl Meir Baer in Germany in 1906.

 Berlin doctor Magnus Hirscheld (1868 – 1935), a legend in LGBTQ history who would later be involved with Elvenes’ surgery, arranged for Baer’s surgery and wrote the epilogue of his autobiography, Aus eines Mannes Madchenjahre” / Memoirs of a Man’s Maiden Years.
 Baer had ambiguous genitalia, had been assigned “female,” but identified as male.

 At times, Jorgensen claimed that doctors had confirmed that she was intersex, but there’s no record that they actually did.

-Her prevarications took many forms; another example as revealed by biographer Richard F. Docter was her claim that she had never dressed in women’s clothes before her surgery while admitting privately that she had – an innocuous fact most trans women typically acknowledge.
+Her prevarications took many forms; another example as revealed by *Richard F. Docter in Becoming a Woman: A Biography of Christine Jorgensen was her claim that she had never dressed in women’s clothes before her surgery while admitting privately that she had – an innocuous fact most trans women typically acknowledge.